 The Clinical Services Manager assumes responsibility for the development, implementation, administration and evaluation of clinical services provided within a large Agency department.
 This position develops an effective team to participate and promote mission and goals of the agency, and ensures that clinical documentation meets Oregon administrative, CCO and Medicaid requirements.

-This position is responsible for the oversight and development of outpatient behavioral health and Substance Use Disorder (SUD) programming for clinics in Hood River and Wasco Counties.
+This position is responsible for the oversight and development of outpatient behavioral health, crisis services and Substance Use Disorder (SUD) programming for clinics in Hood River and Wasco Counties.
 This position liaises with community stakeholders and consumers to develop and monitor relevant programming that addresses the needs of the communities it serves.
 (SUD services are fully integrated into Agency behavioral health services.)

-TO APPLY: Download and complete an employment application and submit through this page (see links below left).
+TO APPLY: Download and submit your application materials using the links at the left-hand side of the page.
 A signed, completed application is required; submission of a resume is optional and does not replace the application form.
 MCCFL is an Equal Opportunity / ADA Employer.

 Due to the volume of applications received, we regret that we can contact only those applicants who are invited to interview.
 If you are not contacted for an interview, please know that we are grateful for your interest in employment opportunities at MCCFL!

-The following list includes the essential functions of the position.
-It does not include, however, all of the responsibilities the position may be asked to perform.
+The following list represents the essential responsibilities (functions) of the position.
+It does not, however, represent all of the duties the position may be asked to perform.

 - Participate in the MCCFL Management Team to develop, coordinate and prioritize MCCFL mental health services.